mablack/cordova-diagnostic-plugin/README.md

 * So if Auto Backup is enabled for your app, you'll need to exclude the shared preferences used by this plugin, otherwise preferences that were requested during a previous installation will be wrongly determined as `DENIED_ALWAYS` if the shared preferences data is restored from Cloud storage
 * To exclude this plugin's data, add the following rule to your XML backup rules: `<exclude domain="sharedpref" path="Diagnostic.xml"/>`

-## Windows

-### Supported Windows versions

-Currently the plugin only supports Windows 10 and Windows 10 UWP, not Windows Phone 8.0 or 8.1.

-The reason being that the native functionality required by the plugin's current Windows implementation is only available since Windows 10.

-For example, `isLocationAvailable()` [invokes](https://github.com/dpa99c/cordova-diagnostic-plugin/blob/master/src/windows/diagnosticProxy.js#L19) `Windows.Devices.Geolocation.Geolocator.requestAccessAsync()`.
-And this was only [introduced in Windows 10](https://msdn.microsoft.com/library/windows/apps/windows.devices.geolocation.geolocator.requestaccessasync.aspx).

-Windows Phone 8.x would require a different implementation (even if possible), and I don't plan to add that since the Windows 8.x global marketshare is below 5% and falling, and is also rendered obsolete by Windows 10 UWP.

-### Windows 10 UWP permissions

-Some of functions offered by this plugin require specific permissions to be set in the package.windows10.appxmanifest.
-Where additional permissions are needed, they are listed alongside the function that requires them.

-These permissions will not be set by this plugin, to avoid asking for unnecessary permissions in your app, in the case that you do not use a particular part of the plugin.
-Instead, you can add these permissions as necessary, depending what functions in the plugin you decide to use.

-You can add these permissions by manually editing the package.windows10.appxmanifest in `/platforms/windows/`.

 ## iOS

 ### iOS usage description messages